adeyy12/linux-bootcamp/Week 1/LAB1/README.md

 # I learnt about admin previledges and the use of sudo.
 # I learnt about ports and web traffic
 # for my own, i used NGINX
+# http://52.170.147.183/ a link to running server.
+I have also attached in screenshot